John Jay High School (Cross River, New York): Vocal Jazz

 John Jay High School's Vocal Jazz ensemble, directed by Steven Morse, has competed at Berklee College of Music's High School Jazz Festival every year but one since 2003.
 The group, ranging from 15 to 35 students and accompanied by a rhythm section, placed 2nd in the nation in the 2013 competition by only one point out of all Division 1 schools.
 In the 2012 competition, three of John Jay's students were recognized for Outstanding Musicianship.
 The group finished in 3rd place at that competition.
 In the 2019 competition, the ensemble placed 1st, winning by 11 points.

 Model United Nations

 The John Jay Model United Nations Club, has been gaining popularity in recent years.
 In 2014, the club hosted their first conference, called JJMUNC, that had over 200 delegates.
 For the Model United Nations Club, the President also serves as the Head Delegate and Secretary-General.

 The Secretary-General of JJMUNC I was Jeffrey Steckler, and Secretary-General for JJMUNC II in 2015 and JJMUNC III in 2016 was Daniel Gordon.
 The Model UN Team competes at several conferences per year.

 Junior Statesmen of America

 In 2005, a chapter of the Junior Statesmen of America (JSA) was founded at John Jay High School.

-Science Olympiad

-John Jay High School has attended the New York State Science Olympiad final - usually held at West Point - every year but one since its founding.
-In 2010, a new event called "Protein Modeling" was created, and John Jay finished first in the state for an "extraordinary construction of [influenza] surface proteins."